 The Holy Bible and The Book of Common Prayer

-We worship using The Holy Bible and the Reformed Episcopal Church Book of Common Prayer, a beloved Anglican tradition that guides our worship and teaches us how to pray.
+We worship using The Holy Bible and the historic Book of Common Prayer, a beloved Anglican tradition that guides our worship and teaches us how to pray.
 Prayer Book worship allows worshippers of all ages and traditions to unite with each other to offer praise to our Lord corporately with one voice and one focus.

 Holy Communion Service (Sunday, 9:30 am)